cwinpy/cwinpy/docs/data.rst

     >>> metadata = dict(dataset.attrs)
     >>> hfile.close()

-If the file you are writing to already exists the, by default it will not be overwritten and an exception will be raised.
+If the file you are writing to already exists then by default it will not be overwritten and an exception will be raised.
 To overwrite a file use:

 .. code-block:: python